 Yokohama Steiner School applied for and was accepted to the Sustainable School Project through public invitation by the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
-Publishing this booklet has been a part of the project plan since the application phase.
+Publishing this booklet has been a part of the project plan since the application represents, such ESD is hard to see.
+Just by glancing, what makes ESD is not apparent.
+Therefore, we set our goal for the Sustainable School Project to visualize and communicate the implicit elements of ESD at Yokohama Steiner School.

 Dr. Yoshiyuki Nagata (University of the Sacred Heart) calls the educational practice found at Yokohama Steiner School "implicit ESD" - practice in which ESD wells up from deep within as ESD permeates every activity at school.
-However, as the word "implicit" for activities with the potential to be utilized and practised by any school," and "has strong motivation to expand its efforts, methods, theories, etc. that are found in its practices and collaborate with other schools."
+However, as the word "implicit"

+One of the qualities required for a Sustainable School is "expansibility (versatility)".
+A Sustainable School is evaluated based on whether, as an ESD focus school, it "has motivation for activities with the potential to be utilized and practised by any school," and "has strong motivation to expand its efforts, methods, theories, etc. that are found in its practices and collaborate with other schools."
 By documenting our school's activities and issuing a booklet to share with other schools, we would like to address such requirements.
 At the same time, we thought that we could review our activities through such a process.